-This is a fully ONLINE course, conducted in a full-term period.
+This is a face-to-face (in the classroom) course with many online components, conducted in a full-term period.
 You must work quickly, and there is no specific time when you must be logged-on to the course.

 The course is an introduction to basic macro and micro economic theory and fundamentals of economic analysis.
 Emphasis is on the study of economic fundamentals: market structure, price determination, factors of production, distribution of income and effects of competition, monopoly and oligopoly on markets; GDP, unemployment, inflation, fiscal and monetary policy.
 The student will also be introduced to international trade and the world economy.